ans-group/docs.ukfast.co.uk/source/operatingsystems/linux/magento/magento2/varnish/varnish.md

     .threshold = 5;
     }
 ```
-The Varnish service needs to be reloaded in order for this to take affect.
+The Varnish service needs to be reloaded in order for this to take effect.
 ## Generate VCL
 - Log in to the Magento Admin as an administrator.
 - Click STORES > Settings > Configuration > ADVANCED > System > Full Page Cache.
 - From the Caching Application list, click Varnish Caching.
 - Click one of the export buttons to create a varnish.vcl you can use with Varnish.

 You can now copy the file /var/www/vhosts/exmapledomain.com/htdocs/var/varnish.vcl to /etc/varnish/default.vcl.
-You may want to backup the default.vcl file:
+You may want to back up the default.vcl file:

 ```bash
 ~]# mv /etc/varnish/default.vcl /etc/varnish/default.vcl.backup